-18.5 Summary
+17.5 Summary

-In this chapter we studied procedural specifications and their relationship with relational specifications.
+In this chapter we have studied terminating procedural specifications and their relationship with relational specifications.
 We considered procedural specifications whose termination can be argued with an arithmetic size function.
 For the examples we considered, we made the following observations:

-- Functions satisfying procedural specifications can be constructed with stepindexing. - Index independence of step-indexed functions follows with structural induction on the step index.

-- Correctness of a step-indexed function is a straightforward consequence of index independence. - $\cdot$ $\,$ Uniqueness of procedural specifications follows with size recursion. - That a procedural specification respects a relational specification can be shown with size recursion and derivation rules valid for the relational specification.
+- 1. Functions satisfying procedural specifications can be constructed with stepindexing and structural recursion making use of the size function certifying termination. - 2.
+Index independence of step-indexed functions follows with structural induction on the step index. - 3.
+Correctness of a satisfying function obtained with a step-indexed function follows with index independence. - 4.
+Uniqueness of procedural specifications follows with size recursion. - 5.
+That a function satisfying a procedural specification satisfies a relational specification can be shown with size recursion. - 6.
+Given a function f satisfying a unique relational specification δ , f satisfies a procedural specification Γ if Γf satisfies δ . - 7.
+From the procedural specification and the size function one may obtain a customised recursion operator with size recursion. - 8.
+From the procedural specification one may obtain derivation rules for relational specifications such that the procedural specification is correct for every relational specification satisfying the rules.

-Given a relational specification, we may construct a certifying function for the specification using size recursion.
-Analysis of such constructions identifies the following building blocks:

-- A procedural specification underlying the construction. - Derivation rules mediating between the relational specification and the procedural specification. - A specialized recursion operator obtaining the certifying function from the derivation rules.

-The relational specifications we considered where all functional.
-This has the consequence that a function respects the relational specification if and only if it satisfies the accompanying procedural specification.
-Moreover, the relational specification can be characterized as a functional relation satisfying the derivation rules (see Exercise 18.3.14).
+The relational specifications we considered were all unique (i.e., functional).
+This has the consequence that a function satisfies the relational specification if and only if it satisfies the concomitant procedural specification.
+Moreover, the relational specification can be characterized as a functional relation satisfying the derivation rules obtained from the procedural specification (see Exercise 17.3.14).